exonum/exonum-doc/src/advanced/node-management.md

 - **block**: BlockHeader
   Header of the specified block.
 - **precommits**: Array<Hash\>
-  List of hashes of the 'Precommit' messages supporting the block.
+  List of hashes of the precommit messages supporting the block.
 - **txs**: Array<SerializedTransaction\>
   List of the transactions included into the block.
-- **time**: time object
+- **time**: Time Object
   Time when the block was committed to the blockchain.

 <!-- markdownlint-disable MD013 -->